Shopping Cart

 INCI: Tocopherol

-Tolerance: very good
+Compatibility: very good

 4. Vitamin E supports wound healing .

-Get our free sun protection guide for sensitive skin here
+Get our free sun protection guide for sensitive skin here.

-With the registration you confirm our Privacy Policy .
+By registering, you confirm our Privacy Policy .

-You will immediately receive a confirmation email.
-Confirm there that we can send you messages and download the sun protection guide.
+You will receive a confirmation email shortly.
+Confirm in the email that we may send you messages and download the sun protection guide.

-• Alpha Tocopherol: The best vitamin E for the skin because it is the most active
+• Alpha-tocopherol: The best vitamin E for the skin because it is the most active

-• beta-tocopherol
+• Gamma-tocopherol

-Products with vitamin E
+Products containing Vitamin E

 Older Post Newer Post